Have you ever wondered what’s inside bowling balls? You’re not alone. Many wonder whether they are solid or hollow.

 There is also pancake, symmetrical, and asymmetrical bowling ball cores available.
 Here’s what you need to know about each of these:

 - Symmetrical cores have an even weight distribution but more hook potential than pancake cores.
+Two-piece bowling balls commonly use these cores.
+A bowling ball with a symmetrical core is ideal for intermediate bowlers who have learned the fundamentals of the sport.

 - Asymmetrical cores are the most complex and have an uneven weight distribution, giving the ball even more hook potential.
 Professional bowlers are more likely to use balls with asymmetrical cores.